tejucherukuri/crypto_server/README.md

 Microservice API that uses the crypto API endpoint: https://api.hitbtc.com/#development-guide and returns the real-time crypto prices.

+**Improvisations: **

+I feel like i could have do more with the code if i had more time to work on it.
+Below, are the one's possibly i could think can be made to make the code look more organized and reusable.

+1. Can split the endpoints into a different folders - routers
+2. Having the Crypto ( or Currency struct ) defined into a different folder - models
+3. Having a separate folder to have the handlers code .
+4. I would have a separate reusable for passing the endpoint and getting the response instead of duplicating it in each handler.

 **API Routes :**

 1. **Route API : **http://localhost:8080/currency/all